 - Apply peanut butter to one side and jelly to the other – Why?
 Because the jelly sticks MUCH better to the sandwich creation, whereas when you put peanut butter on both sides, sometimes it’s hard to get the jelly to stick inside of the sandwich and it can seep out.

-Our assignment was to prepare a speech on giving a tutorial for the class.
+Our assignment in college was to prepare a speech on giving a tutorial for the class.
 I remember one speech — and one speech only — from that day, and it wasn’t mine.
 A fellow classmate stood up and said,

 “Today I’m going to teach you how to make a peanut butter and jelly sandwich.”

-Well to my surprise, my classmate taught me something that day.
+We all chuckled because we didn’t know how he was going to make an entire speech on this topic.
+But to my surprise, my classmate taught me something that day.
 I was making a peanut butter and jelly ALL wrong.

 I’ll show you below what I learned that day, and how it changed my peanut butter and jelly sandwich making life.